Translation: onomatopoeic; the sound of its flapping wings

 Alternate names: basabasa, inu hōō (“dog phoenix”)

-APPEARANCE: Basan are very rare birds found only in the mountains of Ehime, on the island of Shikoku.
+Appearance: Basan are rare birds found only on the island of Shikoku, in the mountains of Ehime.
 They are roughly the size of a turkey, and shaped like a chicken.
-They are easily recognized by their brilliantly colored plumage and bright red comb, which appears like tongues of flame.
-Their most notable feature is their breath, which flows visibly from their mouth just as a dragon’s fire; however, the flame gives off no heat, nor does it ignite combustible material.
+Basan are easily recognized by their bright red comb and brilliantly colored plumage which appears like tongues of flame.
+Their most notable feature is their breath, which flows visibly from their mouth like a dragon’s fire.
+However, the flame gives off no heat, nor does it ignite combustible material.

-BEHAVIOR: Basan are very rare and entirely nocturnal, thus little is known about their behavior.
+Behavior: Basan are entirely nocturnal, and little is known about their behavior.
 They make their homes in remote bamboo groves, far from human activity.
-Their diet consists of charred wood and embers, and they have been known to occasionally wander into remote villages at night to feast on the remains of bonfires or charcoal.
-When pleased or startled, basan beat their wings, creating the distinctive rustling “basabasa” sound from which they get their name.
-People who have witnessed this action report that the birds vanish into thin air when they realize they have been noticed.
+Charred wood and embers make up their diet, and they have been known to wander into remote villages at night to feast on the remains of bonfires or charcoal.
+When pleased or startled, basan beat their wings creating the distinctive rustling “basabasa” sound from which they get their name.
+People who have witnessed this report that the birds vanish into thin air when they realize they have been seen.